inverse-inc/packetfence/t/venom/test_suites/security_event_suricata/TESTSUITE.md

-# Inline L2
+# Security Event Suricata

-Create a Inline L2 network, start a client on this network and test.
+Create a Inline L2 network, start a client on this network apply a security suricata event, tests.

 ## Requirements